The Digital Equipment Corporation PDP–7

 The following list information was compiled from Digital Equipment Corporation's 1972 18–bit Customer Service List (kindly supplied by Bob Supnik), available as a download (6.5Mb pdf), and lists the 99 known PDP–7 and PDP–7/A systems on the list in 1972.
 120 systems were forecast to be built in total, but at this time we do not have any further information about the possible remaining 21 systems or if they were even built.
 The PDP–7 appeared to have sold well into Government research and University sectors with 11 systems shipped to the UK alone, almost 10% of the forecast production run!
 Serial numbers are concurrent for both PDP–7's and the PDP–7/A's giving 102 systems shipped but with three missing in the list.
 The missing 21 could be of either type; however we are now confident that the 99 systems shipped were the only ones ever built.

 Systems in green are systems existing today in museums or private collections, although not necessarily in an operational state.
-Two machines however, S#113 and S#129, have been restored and are now fully operational and open to public viewing at the Living Computer Museum in Seattle.
+Two machines however, S#113 and S#129, have been restored and are now fully operational and open to public viewing at the Living Computer Museum website, (as of July 2024 this site is offline).
+We have since heard that the LCM has ceased operation.
 The 18–bit Customer Service List covers PDP–7 S#1–50 with S#22 and S#46 missing and PDP–7/A's S#101–152 with S#125 missing, making it 99 systems shipped of the potential 102 serial numbers.

 PDP–7